EXCLUSIVE-Activist investor Elliott targets drugmaker BioMarin -sources

 After the company last week lowered its 2023 guidance for Roctavian, some analysts cut sales forecasts for the coming years, even though they still see the drug hitting blockbuster status of $1 billion annually in the long run.

-BioMarin shares are down 24% year-to-date, significantly underperforming the iShares Biotechnology ETF IBB.O, which is down 8.6%.
+Prior to news of Elliott's engagement, BioMarin shares were down 24% year-to-date, significantly underperforming the iShares Biotechnology ETF IBB.O, which is down 8.6%.

-The share price fall has led some analysts to speculate about whether the company could become a takeover target.
+The poor share price performance has led some analysts to speculate about whether the company could become a takeover target.

 Analysts noted that BioMarin's hard to manufacture therapies and that its entire portfolio is excluded from Medicare prescription drug price renegotiations could appeal to buyers.